WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part7/MOSFET_Technical_Details/index.md

  * `Rds(on)`
  * `Id(max)`

 These ratings can be found in the MOSFET's datasheet and can also be used when searching for components on Octopart, Digikey, etc. Though, confusingly, they may not always be named exactly as above.
-Let's dive into each one of these, using images from the `DMG1012UW` datasheet.

 ### Maximum Voltage Ratings